| CloserLook > Romans > Romans 4:1-3 |

 And not only

-did God's commandment go against the grain, logically, it went again the
+did God's commandment go against the grain logically, it went against the grain

 As God